-4. Run the ISO file that you downloaded to begin installing Windows 10 OS.
+- Run the ISO file that you downloaded to begin installing Windows 10 OS.
 Just follow the simple instructions on the screen and carry on with it.

 If it does not work directly, you can always download the update using a windows flash tool, such as a media creation tool.
-Here is a link to the exe file, for your convenience.